abriggs3/snagLog/ProjectPlan.md

 ### Week 3
 - [x] Complete database design
-- [ ] Create database and all tables/columns locally
+- [x ] Create database and all tables/columns locally
 - [x] Begin creating JSPs
 - [ ] Determine possible Web Services or APIs to use
 - [x] Add in bootstrap